COVID-19 **** NEWS **** Symposium postponed to 2021

 With kind regards,

-Prof. Dr. Holger Preuß Prof. Dr. Hisashi Sanada and Assoc.
-Prof. Yoshio Takahashi
+Prof. Dr. Holger Preuß Prof. Dr. Hisashi Sanada & Prof. Yoshio Takahashi